Propose a Class

 • Large open yard (but with no security, so projects cannot be left outdoors overnight)

-We do not have:
+We do NOT have:

 • Storage capacity (especially for 3-dimensional work)